nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: Parsing keyword(s) as argument to `FindStaffCommand`**

 - **Alternative 1**: Parse based on keywords (Current Implementation)
-  - Pros: Allows users to search by multiple keywords, so if a user wants to perform a search query that finds all staff whose names contains one of the keywords, this implementation allows them to do so.
+  - Pros: Allows users to search by multiple keywords, so if a user wants to perform a search query that finds all staff whose names contain one of the keywords, this implementation allows them to do so.
-  - Cons: Non-standard behaviour when it comes to finding staff, since if the user queries a precise staff name, all staff whose names contains even one of the keyword will be listed.
+  - Cons: Non-standard behaviour when it comes to finding staff, since if the user queries a precise staff name, all staff whose names contain even one of the keyword will be listed.
 For staff lists that may contain multiple staff with the same surname, this affects the effectiveness of the command.
 - **Alternative 2**: Parse argument as a whole keyword
   - Pros: Allows precise Staff name finding.
 For instance, if the whole argument is passed as a singular keyword, then doing `findstaff Alex Lau` will either return no staff if there is no staff in the staff list with the name "Alex Lau", or only the staff "Alex Lau"
   - Cons: Users who want to perform search queries on the staff list such as finding all Jareds and all Laus, will have to do two separate
-  `findstaff` calls when they could just call `findstaff Jared Lau` that supports searching multiple keywords.
+  `findstaff` calls when they could just call `findstaff Jared Lau` in an implementation that supports searching multiple keywords.
 --------------------------------------------------------------------------------------------------------------------

 # **Documentation, logging, testing, configuration, dev-ops**